compleatang/site/_posts/2014-08-14-bitcoin-somaliland.md

 But Bitcoiners, and the cryptocommunity more generally, should not somehow be free from the normal rules which apply.
 If those inside the cryptocommunity want cryptocurrencies to be treated *as* currency, then they must abide by the *normal* rules which attend to handling money.

 These rules *are* onerous, precisely because businesses which deal with folks' money are, well, dealing with folks' money.
-I do not understand why somehow cryptocurrencies businesses should somehow get a bye as to providing proper safeguards, as has been agreed in the relevant states are necessary.
+I do not understand why cryptocurrencies businesses should somehow get a bye as to providing proper safeguards, as has been agreed in the relevant states are necessary.

 ## Lesson 3: Real Systems Empower Professionals and Root Out Scammers